Free early learning for two-year-olds

-Your two-year-old can get 15 hours of free early education and childcare a week if you get one of the following benefits:
+If your child is 2 years old, you can get 15 hours of free early education and childcare a week if you receive one of the following benefits:

 Additional eligibility criteria